 Flexibility of Space Planning

-In parking structures, office buildings, or total precast structures, the use of precast structural components allows for longer spans.
+In parking structures, office buildings, or total precast structures, precast allows for longer spans.
 In office buildings and total precast structures, longer spans create larger open floor plans and increase the flexibility of design.
 For parking structures, longer spans increase the sense of visibility and security.